Ingenuity (helicopter): Primary mission

 Perseverance dropped the debris shield protecting Ingenuity on 21 March 2021, and the helicopter deployed from the underside of the rover to the Martian surface on 3 April 2021.
 That day both cameras of the helicopter were tested taking their first black-and-white and color photographs of the floor of Jezero Crater in the shadow of the rover.
 After deployment, the rover drove about 100 m away from the drone to allow a safe flying zone.

 Ingenuitys rotor blades were unlocked on 8 April 2021, (mission sol 48), and the helicopter performed a low-speed rotor spin test at 50 rpm.

 A high-speed spin test was attempted on 9 April, but failed due to the expiration of a watchdog timer, a software measure to protect the helicopter from incorrect operation in unforeseen conditions.
 On 12 April, JPL said it identified a software fix to correct the problem.
 To save time, however, JPL decided to use a workaround procedure, which managers said had an 85% chance of succeeding and would be "the least disruptive" to the helicopter.

 On 16 April 2021, Ingenuity passed the full-speed 2400 rpm rotor spin test while remaining on the surface.
 Three days later, 19 April, JPL flew the helicopter for the first time.
 The watchdog timer problem occurred again when the fourth flight was attempted.
 Rescheduled for 30 April, the fourth flight captured numerous color photos and explored the surface with its black-and-white navigation camera.

 On 25 June, JPL said it had uploaded a software update the previous week to permanently fix the watchdog problem, and that a rotor spin test and the eighth flight confirmed that the update worked.

 Each flight was planned for altitudes ranging 3–5 m above the ground, though Ingenuity soon exceeded that planned height.
 The first flight was a hover at an altitude of 3 m, lasting about 40 seconds and including taking a picture of the rover.
 The first flight succeeded, and subsequent flights were increasingly ambitious as allotted time for operating the helicopter dwindled.
 JPL said the mission might even stop before the 30-day period ended, in the likely event that the helicopter crashed, an outcome which did not occur.
 In up to 90 seconds per flight, Ingenuity could travel as far as 50 m downrange and then back to the starting area, though that goal was also soon exceeded with the fourth flight.

-The commissioning sequence was as follows:
+The deployment sequence was as follows: